 First, you can take out a loan against the cash value in your policy.
 Rates are typically low and payments aren’t required on a regular basis.
 Any remaining debt upon your passing will be deducted from the death benefit.
 Instead of taking a loan, you may be able to withdraw a portion of the money directly, without having to repay it.
 In either case, no qualification or credit check is required, other than that the cash value must be enough to cover the loan or withdrawal, plus ongoing policy charges.

 Alternately, you could cash out your life insurance policy—terminating the policy in exchange for the net cash surrender value (ideally, the entire accumulated cash value).
 This is usually not a good idea since you lose the death benefit for your survivors, and will probably owe taxes on the cash-out amount.

 Cash-Out Auto Refinance

-Borrow From Retirement
+Borrow From Your 401(k)

 You may need help from a professional agency if you can’t qualify for traditional options because you have poor credit or few assets.
-Bankruptcy can be a good alternative if your debt is too high to pay back in five years.
+Getting advice from a nonprofit credit counseling agency can help you sort through your options and chart the best course of action.

 While you may see debt settlement companies advertised as a debt solution, working with these types of companies is a less desirable option because they often charge fees and use methods that harm your credit scores.
 You can negotiate a settlement with the credit card company on your own, without paying fees to a third-party company.

 Each consolidation option has its pros and cons.
 The best option for consolidating your debt depends on your specific situation.
 Once you've narrowed down your options and started making payments, you’ll likely feel a sense of relief that you're taking valuable steps toward financial freedom.